-Reach Out to Local Colleges and High Schools
+Hiring Seasonal Workers: Local Colleges and High Schools

 College kids fit into the right demographic for a holiday job.
 College students have 3–4-week winter breaks, which makes it the perfect opportunity for them to work over their break if they are interested.
 High school students may also qualify for some of the jobs you are hiring for, especially for retail and restaurant workers.
 College and high school students may not be the typical demographic you target for hiring needs, but a seasonal job can be a perfect fit for them.
-This year even more so then ever, it may be helpful to tap into this market as you try to fill positions.
+This year even more so than ever, it may be helpful to tap into this market as you try to fill positions.

-If you do reach out to colleges and high schools, think about some hiring incentives that you could offer for this generation, as what they are interested in will be very different then the baby boomer generation.
+If you do reach out to colleges and high schools, think about some hiring incentives that you could offer for this generation, as what they are interested in will be very different than the baby boomer generation.

-Launch Social Media Campaign
+Social Media Hiring Campaign

 The holidays are a special time when holiday joy is spread, chestnuts roast on an open fire, cookies are exchanged, tree lightings are taking place, and more.
 It’s a time of year that is extra special and so are the seasonal jobs you are recruiting for.
 Social media is the perfect place to have fun with it!
 Invite your followers to join in the holiday cheer by working a holiday job.
 Create special holiday themes for your posts, create a hashtag personalized for your company, perhaps you can even encourage your followers to share your posts and, every time they share, they can be entered into a raffle to win a special holiday gift.
 The social media campaign is also a good opportunity to discuss the benefits of working a seasonal job.
 You may capture someone’s attention that wouldn’t even think about working during the holidays.

-Host a Holiday Job Fair
+Host a Holiday Job Fair For Seasonal Workers

 Overall, the holiday job fair is a great occasion to connect with potential workers and turn holiday jobs into an exciting opportunity to work.

-If the job has the potential to lead to a full-time position, you will want to note this in the job description and as you are promoting the job.
-Some candidates may only be interested if there could be an opportunity for a full-time position afterwards, so you wouldn’t want to miss out on these candidates.
+If the seasonal job has the potential to lead to a full-time position, you will want to note this in the job description and as you are promoting the job.
+Some candidates may only be interested if there could be an opportunity for a full-time position afterward, so you wouldn’t want to miss out on these candidates.

-‘Tis the Season for Hiring
+‘Tis the Season for Hiring Seasonal Workers

-We reviewed just a few ideas to think about as you are filling positions this holiday season.
-While finding workers for holiday jobs may be even tougher this season, it introduces an opportunity for staffing companies to tap into new markets and pursue opportunities for new business.
+We reviewed just a few ideas for you to think about as you are finding seasonal workers this holiday season.
+While finding seasonal workers for holiday jobs may be even tougher this season, it introduces an opportunity for staffing companies to tap into new markets and pursue opportunities for new business.
 It’s a time when staffing companies can provide support and expertise to companies, they might not normally work with who are in need of hiring workers.
 Once presented with holiday job orders, thinking about the right incentive for your target audience will be critical, in addition to, finding the right candidates to reach out to.
 Lastly, have fun with it!
 The holidays are a happy time.
 Incorporate that holiday spirit into your job description, into your social media posts, and at your holiday job fair.
 If you were a candidate looking to work around the holidays, would you rather work for Santa at the North Pole or work for the Grinch on Mount Crumpit?
-I’m guessing you would want to work at a company that is warm, welcoming, and offering a special holiday gift to you.
+I’m guessing you would want to work at a company that is warm, welcoming, and offers a special holiday gift to you.